 This book holds the potential to teach 4th graders a lot about tolerance, equality, and how our words can affect others, we highly recommend it.

 Yes, biographies are a great way to satisfy those inquisitive and curious students that want to know about the lives of others.
 But more than that, biographies hold the potential to educate and inspire.

 We have listed biographies of great people that have achieved great things in a variety of different areas.
 From artists, scientists, political speakers, sports people, and activists.
-There is bound to be something in this list of best biography books for 4th graders 2020, that will suit your readers.
+There is bound to be something in this list of best biography books for 4th graders for 2021, that will suit your readers.
 And if you (or they) really can’t decide then the biography collection books are a handy option.

 We hope our list inspires you as much as these biographies will inspire your students!